PHCY5630 Integrated Pharmacology, Therapeutics and Pharmacy Practice 3

-- This unit continues to provide detailed pharmacology and pharmacotherapy of major disease states and further expands on the pharmacokinetics and pharmacodynamics of drugs first introduced to students in PHCY5602 Pharmacy Practice and Pharmacotherapy 1.
+- This unit continues to provide detailed pharmacology and pharmacotherapy of major disease states and further expands on the concepts and application of pharmacokinetics, which is first introduced to students in PHCY5602 Pharmacy Practice and Pharmacotherapy 1.
 An emphasis is placed on the student increasing their awareness of the patient as a whole through the concept of patient centred care.

-- Students are able to (1) describe the mechanism of action, pharmacological effects, pharmacokinetic properties, therapeutic uses, contraindications, adverse effects and clinically significant drug interactions of the principal drugs and drug classes used to treat various conditions; (2) apply knowledge of pharmacological principles and major disease states to clinical decision-making; (3) understand and explain pharmacokinetic principles and the principles of absorption, distribution, metabolism and elimination; (4) understand how interference with absorption, distribution, metabolism and elimination can lead to clinically important drug interactions and be able to predict potential drug interactions from a working knowledge of their metabolic pathway.; (5) apply the principles of pharmacokinetics and pharmacodynamics in special populations including children, geriatrics, pregnancy, lactation, pharmacogenetics, renal and hepatic disease; (6) apply pharmacokinetic parameters to correctly interpret drug concentrations and to calculate dosage regimens for drugs requiring therapeutic drug monitoring in different populations.; (7) understand the key concepts of toxicology; and (8) interpret common laboratory test results and apply these to clinical scenarios.
+- Students are able to (1) describe the mechanism of action, pharmacological effects, pharmacokinetic properties, therapeutic uses, contraindications, adverse effects and clinically significant drug interactions of the principal drugs and drug classes used to treat various conditions; (2) use knowledge of pharmacological principles and major disease states to make clinical decisions about patient care; (3) explain how interference with absorption, distribution, metabolism and elimination can lead to clinically important drug interactions and predict potential drug interactions from a working knowledge of their metabolic pathway; (4) discuss the principles of pharmacokinetics in special populations (such as paediatrics, elderly or obese patients); (5) use pharmacokinetic and pharmacodynamic principles in cases using patient data, to optimise pharmacotherapy for maximal efficacy and minimal toxicity; (6) demonstrate an understanding of the key concepts of toxicology; and (7) interpret common laboratory test results and apply these to clinical scenarios.